benlfoster/benlfoster.github.io/_teaching/taught.md

 location: "Berkeley, California"
 ---

-I have been a Graduate Student Instructor at UC Berkeley for 9 semesters and am a recipient of the Outstanding Graduate Physics Instructor Award.
-I have assisted as a teaching assistant with the following courses:
+I have been a Graduate Student Instructor at UC Berkeley for 9 semesters and am a recipient of the Outstanding Graduate Student Instructor Award.
+This page provides a list of the courses I have been a Graduate Student Instructor for.

 Physics 8B: Introductory Physics (3 times)
 ======